BM-Internship-Project/Backend-Team/README.md

 ## Features
 - **User registration and login**: Users can sign up and log in securely using email and password.
-- **View Account Details**: Users can view their account information, including current balance, at any time.
+- **View Account Details**: Users can view their account information, including the current balance, at any time.
 - **Money Transfer**: Users can transfer funds between accounts.
 - **Favorite Recipients**: Add and manage favorite recipients for quick and easy transfers.
 - **Transactions**: View transaction history.
 - **Authentication**: Secure login, token-based authentication, and logout functionality.
+- **Rate Limiting**: Uses the Token Bucket algorithm to limit the number of requests a user can make in a given period.
+- **Caching**: Improves performance by using Redis for caching frequently accessed data.
+- **Security**: Special attention to secure transactions and data handling, with token-based authentication and rate-limiting mechanisms in place.

 ## Technologies Used
 - **Java 17**: The programming language used for the backend.